popey/popey.com-blog/content/post/2024/03/exodus-wallet-part-three.md

 This one has the snappy (sorry) name of `exodus-build-96567` published by that not-very-legit looking publisher `digisafe00000`.
 Uh-huh.

 **Edit**: Initially I wrote this post after analysing one of the snaps I stumbled upon.
 It's been pointed out there's a whole bunch under this account.
-All with popular cryto wallet brand names.
+All with popular crypto wallet brand names.

 [![Publisher digisafe00000](/blog/images/2024-03-18/publisher-1.png)](/blog/images/2024-03-18/publisher-1_50.png)